- Hourly / - BiWeekly /

 Experience: One year of clerical experience involving the review or processing of workers' compensation claims.

-Note: 1.
-Additional clerical experience as defined above may be substituted on a year for year basis for the required education.
+1. Candidates may substitute additional clerical experience as defined above on a year-for-year basis for the required education.

 2. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in Paralegal Specialist classifications or Paralegal Specialist specialty codes in the Legal and Kindred field of work involving workers’ compensation claims on a year-for-year basis for the required experience.